 Sustainability is the change needed in the fashion industry.
 It's currently gaining popularity among conscious consumers.
 And fashion companies are starting to adopt more sustainable practices when producing apparel and footwear.

 But change needs to happen faster.
-Today, the fashion industry is still the second-largest polluter globally.
+The fashion industry is one of the largest polluters globally.
 It's responsible for huge amounts of carbon emissions, pollution, and waste.

 It's very encouraging to see progress in sustainability happening in the textile and apparel industry.
 At the same time, it's frightening to see how much there is still to be done.

 Luckily, conscious consumerism is taking off and many people understand why sustainable fashion matters today.
 Just adopting a few simple and responsible shopping practices can do tremendous amounts of good.

 Here are some very useful sustainable fashion resources, organizations to support, voices to follow, books, and films to keep you informed and help you with your ethical fashion journey.

 Fashionopolis: The Price of Fast Fashion and the Future of Clothes by Dana Thomas

 Fashion and Sustainability: Design For Change by Kate Fletcher